 - TIP: Foundations; Constitutional and especially Professional Responsibility are good exams to start with!

 That said, I was much busier the second round in August, and instead of completing the 4 exams I signed up for, I ended up cancelling them all.
-To be completely honest, I could ave written them… but there was a lot going on.
 I missed October’s deadline to sign up for the exams, and ended up having to wait until January to write the next 3 exams.
-My last 3 exams were completed in April.
+I wrote my final 3 exams were completed in April 2017.
 The last two rounds of NCA Law exams I wrote with a full time job, and travelling often.

-So, my Final Exam Schedule looked like this:
+So, my Final NCA Exam Schedule looked like this:

 - Feb 2017: Received Assessment back from NCA.